 Due to our product design, our masts can take more weight than we advertise openly (as above), but we tailor the above payload limits to ensure an average person can safely handle that weight at the maximum height, and still control the mast in real world conditions.

-In contrast, Vantage Point Products rely on several factors to enable the level of performance we achieved with our products:
+Rather than using inferior telescopic poles not originally designed for safe stable elevated imaging, Vantage Point Products rely on several factors to enable the level of performance we achieved with our products:

 - The quality Toray carbon fibre we use, and the specific type of strong rigid higher modulus density of fibres across all sections – finished and sourced in the UK, made to our custom design.

 - The engineering of our camera mounting system, made in the South of England to our own design

 - The mounting accessories for the smartphone or tablet